 So there you have it.
 The first trailer I’m contemplating as a home.
 All four manufacturers, I should pause to say, have several things in common.
 All have thriving online forums.
 Some have annual owner rallies.
 Customer loyalty is high.
 I write that here so I won’t need to say it four times over in the descriptions.
 Just know customer satisfaction and loyalty, in my analysis, is fairly even across the board so this wasn’t a deciding factor either for or against any of the choices.

-One final note about the prices I list above and in the two future posts.
+One final note about the prices I list above.
 I take the price for the basic model and add to it the costs I estimate for upgrades and add on features I want for the rig.
 These are realistic totals for the home I’m creating for myself.
 Solar, for example, is important to me because I want the ability to boondock, so every rig figures in this cost.
 If you were to purchase the same rig, your total cost would be different based on what’s important to you.

 Would love to hear your thoughts on the Casita.
 I would especially love to hear from anyone who has experience with a Casita.
 And come back next week for a BIG announcement.